Jim Tucker (journalist): 2000s

-In 2005, Tucker wrote Jim Tucker's Bilderberg Diary published by the American Free Press where he was an editor, a book chronicling his thirty-plus years of exposing the Bilderberg Group.
+In 2005, Tucker wrote Jim Tucker's Bilderberg Diary, published by the American Free Press – where he was an editor.
+The book chronicled his thirty-plus years of investigations into the Bilderberg Group.

-After the 2006 Bilderberg meeting in Ottawa Tucker claimed that he "was able to report that in the year ahead many hundreds of thousands of American home owners would lose their homes".
-Tucker said another person present remarked "the stupid jerks deserve it" while another responded to the comment by saying "That's awful cruel".
+After the 2006 Bilderberg meeting in Ottawa, Tucker claimed that he "was able to report that in the year ahead many hundreds of thousands of American home owners would lose their homes".
+Tucker said a Bilderberg attendee remarked "the stupid jerks deserve it" while another responded to the comment by saying "[t]hat's awful cruel".

-Tucker is featured prominently in a film made by radio host Alex Jones, Endgame: Blueprint for Global Enslavement (2007), which partially deals with the 2006 Bilderberg conference at the Brookstreet Hotel in Ottawa, Ontario, Canada.
-Both Tucker and Jones are featured in the documentary film, New World Order (2009).
-Charlie Skelton encountered him in 2009 while researching that year's Bilderberg.
+Tucker is featured prominently in a 2007 film made by radio host Alex Jones, Endgame: Blueprint for Global Enslavement, which partially deals with the 2006 Bilderberg conference at the Brookstreet Hotel in Ottawa, Ontario.
+Similarly, both Tucker and Jones are featured in the 2009 documentary film, New World Order.
+Charlie Skelton encountered Tucker in 2009 while researching that year's Bilderberg.

 And then, on the pavement ahead, there he was.
 I recognised him from the videos.
 The braces, the loose shirt, the grizzle.
 The tattered leather briefcase, packed with dark secrets.
 It was the doyen of Bilderberg hunters himself, Jim Tucker.

 — -Charlie Skelton in The Guardian on 13 May 2009.

+Personal life and death

+Tucker lived in the Washington, D.C. area after first moving there in 1975.
+He passed away on April 26, 2013, after a fall in his home.